spion/triplie/README.md

 6.1) !db stats
 - triplie will output database statistics

+!cmd set the option silently. !!cmd confirm the command to the sending channel or user.

 # NOTES

-triplie has been tested on ubuntu linux, gentoo linux and FreeBSD.
+triplie has been tested on ubuntu linux, gentoo linux, FreeBSD and Cygwin.
 Please let me know if your unix-like system is unable to compile the bot.

 This is an beta release, it could contain bugs and have unoptimised